AGREEMENT and TERMS – please read carefully and sign below

 Communicating electronically by telephone, email, skype or chat is never entirely secure.
 It is important that you educate yourself on the degree of security you can expect from whatever electronic communication methods you elect to use whilst communicating with me.
 Because I have no control over the security of electronic methods of communication, I cannot be held responsible for any information that is hacked or stolen during electronic communications, beyond any reasonable steps I already take to prevent this as an ordinary user.
 Taking as many precautions as possible to protect your privacy is sensible when using electronic communications.

 Your sessions will never be recorded in any way (e.g. audio*, stills or video on Skype etc) without your permission.
 By signing these terms and conditions you are also agreeing not to record your sessions with me without my permission.
-The only record I keep is in the form of my session notes, emails and assessment form.
+The only record I keep is in the form of my session notes, emails and assessment form, all of which are available for you to read during a planned session.
 In this way mutual trust, privacy and respect are protected.

 * with the exception of face-to-face sessions arranged at your own home, in which case we agree two-way audio recording for our mutual security